Get my newest recipe via email:

 Banana Waffles with Peanut Butter Maple Syrup recipe notes:

 On her blog, Becky writes that she romanticizes her grandmother’s era.
 My waffle iron was my grandmother’s, a vintage treasure with patina from many a waffle breakfast.
-I like to think that when I make Becky’s amazing banana waffles with peanut butter maple syrup I’m honoring both our grandmothers!
+I like to think that when I make these banana waffles, I’m honoring both our grandmothers!

 • Peruse my Pinterest boards for more vegetarian recipe ideas.